Harry Secombe

-Sir Harry Donald Secombe (8 September 1921 – 11 April 2001) was a Welsh actor, comedian, singer and television presenter.
+Sir Harry Donald Secombe (/ˈsiːkəm/; 8 September 1921 – 11 April 2001) was a Welsh actor, comedian, singer and television presenter.
 Secombe was a member of the British radio comedy programme The Goon Show (1951–1960), playing many characters, most notably Neddie Seagoon.
-An accomplished baritone, he also appeared in musicals and films – notably as Mr Bumble in Oliver!
+An accomplished tenor, he also appeared in musicals and films – notably as Mr Bumble in Oliver!
 (1968) – and, in his later years, was a presenter of television shows incorporating hymns and other devotional songs.

 Early life

 Secombe was born in St Thomas, Swansea, the third of four children of Nellie Jane Gladys (née Davies), a shop manageress, and Frederick Ernest Secombe, a travelling salesman and office worker for a Swansea wholesale grocery business.
 From the age of 11 he attended Dynevor School, a state grammar school in central Swansea.

 His family were regular churchgoers, belonging to the congregation of St Thomas Church.
 A member of the choir, from the age of 12 Secombe would perform a sketch entitled The Welsh Courtship at church socials, acting as "feed" to his sister Carol.
 His elder brother, Fred Secombe, became the author of several books about his experiences as an Anglican priest and rector.